MirisWisdom/Albumin/README.md

 ## Features

 - Encodes a long video's audio into separate audio tracks
-- Support for FLAC, MP3, Vorbis and Opus encoding formats
+- Support for FLAC, MP3, Vorbis, Opus and AAC encoding formats
 - Tagging abilities (title, album, artist(s), comment, genre, etc.)
 - Downloading using YouTube-DL, or using an existing video file
 - Embedded cover art, using thumbnails derived from the provided video, or using an existing image